johnpapa/angular-ngrx-data/docs/entity-dataservice.md

 When running a demo app locally, the server may respond more quickly than it will in production.
 You can simulate real-world by setting the `getDelay` and `saveDelay` properties.

-#### How to provide a custom configuration
+#### Provide a custom configuration

-First, create config object and specify the custom configuration:
+First, create a custom configuration object of type `DefaultDataServiceConfig` :

 ```
 const defaultDataServiceConfig: DefaultDataServiceConfig = {
-  root: 'api'
+  root: 'api',
+  timeout: 3000, // request timeout
 }
 ```

-Provide it in the NgModule:
+Provide it in an eagerly-loaded `NgModule` such as the `EntityStoreModule` in the sample application:

 ```
 @NgModule({